Professor Michael Brady

 My main research is in the philosophy of emotion.
 One strand of this concerns the epistemic value of emotion; here I am interested in how we should understand the common-sense idea that emotions can tell us about value, and the conditions in which emotions can play a positive epistemic role.
 My monograph on these themes, Emotional Insight, was published by Oxford University Press in 2013.

 The other strand concerns the nature and value of suffering.
 I was Principal Investigator, along with my colleague David Bain, on a major three-year interdisciplinary project The Value of Suffering, funded by the John Templeton Foundation.
-The project was a three-year investigation by a team of philosophers, psychologists, neuroscientists, and clinicians into the nature and role of suffering and affective experience in general.
-My monograph on this topic, Suffering & Virtue, will be published by Oxford University Press in 2018.
+The project was an investigation by a team of philosophers, psychologists, neuroscientists, and clinicians into the nature and role of suffering and affective experience in general.
+My monograph on this topic, Suffering & Virtue, was published by Oxford University Press in 2018.

 £362,000.
 John Templeton Foundation.
 The Value of Suffering Project (Principal Investigator).
 The VOS project is a large, international, and interdisciplinary research project investigating the nature, role, and value of pain, suffering, and affective experience more generally.
 Its core team comprises philosophers, neuroscientists, psychologists, and clinicians, based in Scotland, France, Norway, and the United States.
 It includes a postdoctoral fellow and an international PhD student.
 Running from 2013 - 2016, the project will involve numerous workshops and conferences and will result in articles, a monograph, edited collections, and various outreach activities.